qpdf/qpdf/manual/cli.rst

 :samp:`--empty` may be specified.
 This causes qpdf to use a dummy input file that contains zero pages.
-The only normal use case for using :samp:`--empty` would be if you were going to add pages from another source, as discussed in :ref:`ref.page-selection`.
+The only normal use case for using :samp:`--empty` would be if you were going to add pages from another source, as discussed in :ref:`page-selection`.

 If :samp:`@filename` appears as a word anywhere in the command-line, it will be read line by line, and each line will be